qfall/.github/profile/README.md

 Our plan is to develop a library which itself primarily focuses on prototyping for researchers and teaching for lecturers.

+Further information and important links can be found [on our website](https://qfall.github.io/).

 ### Disclaimer
 The objective of our project is not to provide best optimizations and a cryptographically secure environment.
 Rather we plan to create a library that can easily be used to develop, test and benchmark new schemes.